What constitutes abandonment of a Rented property?

 What can a landlord do when a tenant abandons a let property?

-If a landlord finds the tenant has left some of their possessions at the property then landlords need to be aware that this in such circumstances a court may interpreted as “demonstrating an intention to return” and that the tenant was intending to return to the let property and continue residing in the property.
+If a landlord finds the tenant has left some of their possessions in the property, then landlords need to be aware that this in such circumstances a court may interpreted as “demonstrating an intention to return” and that the tenant was intending to return to the let property and continue residing in the property.